Cloud permissions

 The GCP service account used by CAST AI

-The onboarding script creates a dedicated GCP service account CAST AI uses to request and manage GCP resources on your behalf.
+The onboarding script creates a dedicated GCP service account that CAST AI uses to request and manage GCP resources on your behalf.

 gcloud iam service-accounts describe castai-gke-<cluster-name-hash>@<your-gcp-project>.iam.gserviceaccount.com